Local HSIP Cycle 12 Call-for-projects

 Engineer’s Checklist is required for all applications.
 Once your application has been finalized, please complete the checklist, and attach the scanned checklist to the application form.

-To assist agencies in preparing quality applications for HSIP Cycle 11, Caltrans and FHWA held a webinar on Wednesday, May 25, 2022.
-Below are the presentation slides, webinar recording and Q&A.
+To assist agencies in preparing quality applications for HSIP Cycle 12, Caltrans and FHWA held a webinar on May 21, 2024.
+Below are the links to the recorded webinar, presentation slides, and Questions & Answers.

 Application examples from HSIP Cycle 9